threes-was-taken/threes-was-taken/README.md

 ## I'm a Student and Developer!

-- 🔭 I’m currently working on my own GIF maker named Gif-It
+- :hammer: I’m currently working on my own GIF maker named Gif-It
 - 👨‍🎓 I’m currently learning ElectronJS and VueJS 2 and reading about/exploring Open Source
 - ⚡ Fun fact: I love to play games and work in my garden!
 - 🤔 I’m looking for help with finding inspiration for project ideas